JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 In version 2023.05, we introduced the [new type](configuring-connections.md#GitHub) of connections to GitHub and GitHub Enterprise.
 These connections utilize [GitHub Apps](https://docs.github.com/en/apps/using-github-apps/about-using-github-apps), instead of the traditional OAuth-based access to repositories.

 Starting with version 2023.11, you will be able to create these connections much faster, without manually setting up and registering new apps in GitHub.
-Click the corresponding button in the connection description, and TeamCity will set everything up for you.
+Choose the **Automatic** creation mode in the **Add connection** dialog and TeamCity will do the rest.

 <img src="dk-GhAppManifestButton.png" width="706" alt="GitHub Manifest App Button"/>